 Yes, you can fill a lighter.
 The process may vary depending on the type of lighter you have, but generally you can fill gas lighters, jet flame lighters, and regular lighters with the correct fuel.
 Always follow the manufacturer's safety instructions and ensure good ventilation during filling.
 Consult your lighter manual for specific instructions.

 How do I fill my lighter properly?
-Click here for a video

-Watch your hands when filling, the gas can be very cold so it is advisable to put a washcloth between your hand and the bottle or you can also use safety gloves
+Pay attention to your hands when filling, the gas can be very cold so it is advisable to put a washcloth between your hand and the bottle or you can also use safety gloves

 - Butane gas lighters have problems with ignition when the temperature is below 19 degrees Celsius.
 If the lighter does not ignite in a cold temperature, there is nothing wrong with the lighter, but it is simply too cold for the lighter.

 - Fill your lighter in a safe place.
 We recommend putting it in the sink in your kitchen.
 Never use near open flames and always consider your own safety.